Yamaha TTR 225 (Top Speed, Seat Height, Specs) – Worth It?

 - If you plan to practice on a motocross track frequently

-- You want a dirt bike with “snappy” power
+- You want a dirt bike with “snappy” power, this one is lacking

 The TTR225 dirt bike is good for quite a few different riders, and it is known to run forever, however, no dirt bike is perfect.